Insights into Ordinal Embedding Algorithms: A Systematic Evaluation: ORDINAL EMBEDDING APPROACHES

-Figure~\ref{fig:NNEM} shows a sketch of the network architecture which is inspired from ~\cite{wang2014learning,schroff2015facenet,cheng2016person,hoffer2015deep}.
+\textbf{Architecture and loss.} Figure~\ref{fig:NNEM} shows a sketch of the network architecture which is inspired from ~\cite{wang2014learning,schroff2015facenet,cheng2016person,hoffer2015deep}.
 The central sub-module of the architecture is what we refer to as the embedding network (\textbf{\textit{EmbNet}}), which is a three layer, fully connected neural network with Rectified linear unit (ReLU) activation functions.
 One such network takes a certain encoding of a single data point $x_i$ as input and outputs a $d$-dimensional representation $\hat{y_i}$ of data point $x_i$.
 The EmbNet is replicated three times with shared parameters.
 The overall OENN network now takes the \textbf{\textit{indices}} $(i,j,k)$ corresponding to a triplet $(x_i,x_j,x_k)$ as an input.
-The three sub-modules are trained jointly using the triplet hinge loss, as described by the following objective function: $\gL(T)=$
+It routes each of the indices $i,j,k$ to one of the copies of the EmbNet, which then return the $d$-dimensional representations $\hat{y}_i, \hat{y}_j , \hat{y}_k$, respectively (cf. Figure~\ref{fig:NNEM}).
+The three sub-modules are trained jointly using the triplet hinge loss, as described by the following objective function:

-We run an extensive set of simulations to find good rules of thumb to determine the parameters of the network architecture and the input encoding.
-Due to space constraints, we provide the results of these simulations in the supplementary.
+\textbf{On the choice of parameters.} We run an extensive set of simulations to find good rules of thumb to determine the parameters of the network architecture and the input encoding.
+We provide the results of these simulations in the supplementary (see Section \ref{sec:method_details}).

+\textbf{Difference to previous contrastive learning approaches.} As described earlier, our architecture is inspired by ~\citet{wang2014learning,hoffer2015deep}.
+However, note that we have no access to representations for the input items $x_1,..,x_n$ and our network takes completely arbitrary representations for the input items.
+Additionally, in this line of work, triplets are typically contrastive, which is of the form $(x, x^+, x^-)$ which indicates that $x$ and $x^+$ belong to the same \textit{class} and $x^{-}$ is sampled from a different class.
+In contrast, we randomly sample triplets from the set of items.